snabbco/snabb/src/doc/performance-tuning.md

 #### Avoid fragmentation

-Fragment reassembly in particular is a costly operation.
-Make sure that MTUs are set such that fragmentation is rare.
+Fragment reassembly is a costly operation.
+Make sure that network MTUs are set such that fragmentation is rare.

 #### Ingress and egress filtering